dantaylor28/drf-api-backend/README.md

 As well as the extensive manual testing carried out, I have included automatic testing in this project.
 Every app within the workspace has automatic tests, checking numerous functionality including CRUD behaviour, permissions, the creation of users and more.
 There is a total of 42 tests in total and they are all passing as expected.

 ![automatic-tests-img](static/readme-images/automatic-tests.png)

+## Bugs

+### Fixed Bugs

+- Date/time format not showing up as expected for my profile views.
+I was attempting to use naturaltime to display the updated_at field in my profiles model but I kept on getting an error.
+After some time, I discovered that I used a date method rather than datetime method in my model.
+Once I saw this, I realised I could use naturaldate instead of naturaltime and this then displayed how I wanted it to.

+- Logout functionality not working as expected.
+I saw that dj-rest-auth has a bug that prevents users from being able to logout successfully.
+This had affected me previously when I was attempting to complete the walkthrough project moments.
+To fix this bug, I had to create a new custom logout view in drf_api/views.py and manually code in the response.
+This code was taken from Code Institute and after implementing that, the logout functionality worked as expected.

+- Deployment failed when attempting to deploy the project to Heroku.
+In the build logs, I was getting an error saying that I had to specify the node engine in my package.json-file.
+After some research, I discovered I had to insert the following code - "engines": {
+    "node": "16.18.0"
+},
+Once I did this, the deployment worked as expected.

+### Unfixed Bugs

+As far as I have found, there are no remaining bugs present in this project.
+If this changes, they will be documented here.

+## Credits